bitnami/charts/bitnami/postgresql/README.md

 <!--- app-name: PostgreSQL -->

-# Bitnami package for PostgreSQL
+# Bitnami Secure Images Helm chart for PostgreSQL

 PostgreSQL (Postgres) is an open source object-relational database known for reliability and data integrity.
 ACID-compliant, it supports foreign keys, joins, views, triggers and stored procedures.